guiherzog/vmsim/README.md

 # Virtual Memory Simulator using Paging and Clock Substitution

-**This was an Operating Systems class project at the Federal University of Rio de Janeiro done in the first semester of 2017.**
+**This is project developed for the Operating Systems subject at the Federal University of Rio de Janeiro done in the first semester of 2017.**

+It is developed as a standalone application using **Electron**.
+Its main purpose is to illustrate the working of a virtual memory and explore a few common known algorithms for the handling of page faults.

 ![Image of Dashboard](https://github.com/guiherzog/vmsim/blob/master/assets/img/demo.png?raw=true)